How Does Amazon’s A9 Algorithm Work?

 Sales Velocity

 The sales momentum of your ASIN, based on a moving average of a date range.
 This date range is highly speculative, but it is estimated to be around 30 days.
-That is why a lot of questions about ranking and sales momentum from the Amazon seller community.
+That is why there are a lot of questions about ranking and sales momentum from the Amazon seller community.
 Also why it is hugely important to stay in stock.

 Sales Rank